RayBytes/nova-api/README.md

 ## `.env` configuration

 ### `ACTUAL_IPS` (optional)
-This is a security measure to make sure a proxy, VPN, Tor or any other IP hiding service is used by the host when accessing OpenAI's API.
+This is a security measure to make sure a proxy, VPN, Tor or any other IP hiding service is used by the host when accessing "Closed"AI's API.
 It is a space separated list of IP addresses that are allowed to access the API.
 You can also just add the *beginning* of an API address, like `12.123.` to allow all IPs starting with `12.123.`.